databricks/genai-cookbook/genai_cookbook/_build/html/_sources/nbs/5-hands-on-requirements.md

 Note that this is by no means an exhaustive list of questions.
 However, it should provide a solid foundation for capturing the key requirements for your RAG solution.

+### Example

-Let's look at how some of these questions apply to the Databricks customer support RAG application:
+As an example, let's review how these questions apply to the internal Databricks RAG application used by our customer support team:

 | | Considerations | Requirements |
 |---|---|---|